 The third regular treatment of the season is a carefully selected granular, non-scorch, slow release fertiliser.
 This gently feeds your lawn during the summer.
 However, occasionally it can get very hot and dry during this period in which case a granular fertiliser may not be appropriate.
 If this happens, I either switch to a liquid fertiliser, or delay the treatment until rain is forecast.

-I also spot-apply a full-spectrum liquid herbicide, just to tidy up any remaining fast-growing annual weeds that may have appeared since the previous treatment.
+I can also spot-apply a full-spectrum liquid herbicide, just to tidy up any remaining fast-growing annual weeds that may have appeared since the previous treatment.

 Information about Regular Treatment 3